elucian/bee/syntax/structure.md

 **Examples:**

 * alter    --change/modify variable value or assign new value
 * read     --accept input from console into a variable
 * write    --output to console result of an expressions
 * play     --play one aspect of a larger problem

 **notes:**

-* Any statement is mandatory terminated by ";"
+* One statement is usually ending at end of line;
 * Multiple statements on a single line are separated by ";"

 ## Code block
 Statements can be contained in blocks of code.

 * when     -- create multi-path selector using conditions
 * cycle    -- create unconditional repetitive block of code
 * while    -- create conditional repetitive block of code
 * scan     -- create a block of cote to visit elements in a collection
 * trial    -- create a block of code to handle exceptions

 **notes:**

-* Each block of code start with a specific keyword.
+* Each block of code start with a specific keyword;
-* Block of code is ending with keywords ("repeat", "ready", "next")
+* Block of code is ending with one of keywords: ("repeat", "ready", "next");
+* Block of code require ";" after the finalization keyword;

 ## Driver file